wavefrontHQ/wavefront-lambda-go/README.md

 go get github.com/wavefronthq/wavefront-lambda-go
 ```

-## Usage
+## Basic Usage

-To connect your Lambda functions to Wavefront, you'll need to set two environment variables, import this module, and wrap your AWS Lambda handler function with `wavefront_lambda.Wrapper(LambdaHandler)`.
+To connect your Lambda functions to Wavefront, you'll need to set two environment variables, import this module, and wrap your AWS Lambda handler function with `wflambda.Wrapper(handler)`.
 The environment variables you'll need to set are:

 * `WAVEFRONT_URL`: The URL of your Wavefront instance (like, `https://myinstance.wavefront.com`).
 * `WAVEFRONT_API_TOKEN`: Your Wavefront API token (see the [docs](https://docs.wavefront.com/wavefront_api.html) how to create an API token).